Niklan/niklan.net/README.md

 task validate
 ```

-Many of issues can be fixed automatically, for that, just run:
+Many issues can be fixed automatically, for that, just run:

 ```bash
 task fix
 ```

-If you want to run a specific validation or fix, use dedicated tasks, like
+If you want to run a specific validation or fixing, use dedicated tasks, like
 `task validate/phpcs`.
 Check [Taskfile.yml] or run `task` to find all available
-option.
+options.

 ## 🧪 Testing

-If you want to run test suites all at once, you can use:
+f you want to run all test suites at once, you can use:

 ```bash
 task test
 ```

 You can also run individual test suites like `task test/unit`, or bypass a
 custom command by:

 ```bash